There are infinite options for designing your bathroom; it can be overwhelming from furniture sizes and styles to lighting, flooring and walls.

 looks bulky whereas furniture on legs gives the bathroom a fresh and clean feel.

-For us, it is the more tactile colour palettes like cool whites, industrial greys and metallic finishes combined with natural raw materials that have become the ‘go-to’ for injecting colour into a room without having to opt for highly decorative tiles, same colour accessories or committing to a painted wall which can be outdated very quickly.
+For us, it is the more tactile colour palettes like fresh whites, industrial greys and metallic finishes combined with natural raw materials that have become the 'go-to' for injecting colour into a room without having to opt for highly decorative bathroom tiles, same colour accessories or committing to a painted wall which can be outdated very quickly.

-It is a question of personal taste not ‘type of space’.
-Colour doesn’t have to be subjective to the bathroom, instead it should relate to you, your lifestyle and home décor.
+It is a question of personal taste, not 'type of space'.
+Colour doesn't have to be subjective to the bathroom.
+Instead, it should relate to you, your lifestyle and home décor.
 It is a great resource and can be used to bring an entire look together, and also affect your mood.

-Monotone and two-tone colour schemes have become the go-to look, so why not experiment and mix two or more colours to create a cohesive space and define certain areas for washing, relaxing, showering and bathing.
+Monotone and two-tone colour schemes have become the go-to look, so why not experiment and mix two or more colours to create a cohesive space and define specific areas for washing, relaxing, showering and bathing.

 Take your inspiration from the catwalk as the latest fashions are a great way to update your home in the most on-trend colour schemes.

 You ought to be thinking; why would someone waste their time thinking about the design of a bathroom door.
-Well, they play a hugely significant function in creating and complementing the ambiance and décor that you have chosen inside your bathroom.
+Well, they play a hugely significant function in creating and complementing the ambience and décor that you have chosen inside your bathroom.

 As this is a pragmatic space, the focus is mainly on performance, and everything that is decorative occupies a secondary place.
 The doorway combines the two categories, its size, and function permitting to be both practical and aesthetically pleasing or stimulating in some manner.

-If you alter your bathroom themes colors, tiles, flooring, taps, showers, textures & materials, toilet technology, bathroom furniture, bathroom lighting, wet rooms, shower walls, panelling methods, but if you do not replace your bathroom door with the greater one then all of your hard work will disappear.
+If you alter your bathroom themes colours, tiles, flooring, taps, showers, textures & materials, toilet technology, bathroom furniture, bathroom lighting, wet rooms, shower walls, panelling methods, but if you do not replace your bathroom door with the greater one then all of your hard work will disappear.

 Charming Barn Doors, Space-Saving Pocket Doors, Simple Panel Doors, Classy French Door, Glass Panel Doors, Frosted Glass Doors, Stained Glass Doors, Doors with Built-in Mirror Panels, Mirror Frame Doors, Sliding Panel Doors, Transparent Glass Partitions, Brightly Painted Doors, are not only the best bathroom door options, but these doors will pay off your bathroom interior too.

-Currently I am in love with exposed rough plumbing.
-Instead of running the pipes inside the wall, they are exposed to the world, I am even starting to see fixtures that mimic pipes.
+Currently, I am in love with exposed rough plumbing.
+Instead of running the pipes inside the wall, they are exposed to the world.
+I am even starting to see fixtures that mimic pipes.
 Iron framed windows used as shower walls were used in 2018.

-Beware of this one, it will date fast.
+Beware of this one; it will date fast.
 Black fixtures are all the rage this year.
-Hard to find now, but they are will be flooding the market soon enough.
+Hard to find now, but they will be flooding the market soon enough.
 Terrazzo is going to be used everywhere, including bathrooms.
 This material is tough as nails and never shows dirt.
-Think “elementary school bathroom floors.
+Think "elementary school bathroom floors.